Dell-Networking/ansible-dellos-docs/source/roles.rst

 VXLAN role
 ----------

-The `dellos-vxlan <https://galaxy.ansible.com/Dell-Networking/ansible_role_dellos_vxlan/>`_ role facilitates the configuration of  virtual extensible LAN (VXLAN)   attributes.
+The `dellos_vxlan <https://galaxy.ansible.com/Dell-Networking/dellos_vxlan/>`_ role facilitates the configuration of  virtual extensible LAN (VXLAN)   attributes.
 It supports the configuration of Virtual Networks, Ethernet Virtual Private Network (evpn) and Network Virtualization Edge (nve).

 Abstracted for ``OS10``

 BFD role
 --------

-The `dellos-bfd <https://galaxy.ansible.com/Dell-Networking/ansible_role_dellos_bfd/>`_ This role facilitates the configuration of BFD global attributes, and is abstracted for dellos10.
+The `dellos_bfd <https://galaxy.ansible.com/Dell-Networking/dellos_bfd/>`_ This role facilitates the configuration of BFD global attributes, and is abstracted for dellos10.
 It specifically enables configuration of bfd interval , min_rx, multiplier and role.

 Abstracted for ``OS10``